 RGP is affected by many factors besides the dormancy cycle.
 RGP of loblolly pine varies between years and nurseries (Brissette and Ballenger 1984, Larsen and Boyer 1985), and with cultural practices and storage (Feret et al. 1984, 1985; Carlson 1985).
-RGP also varies with geographic seed source and family (Carlson 1985), and with seedling morphology (Brissette and Roberts 1984, Larsen and Boyer 1985, Carlson 1986).
-Because new root growth can he markedly affected by so many factors, it means that RGP testing is a reliable method of evaluating the effects of cultural practices, and for comparing seedling lots, or the same lot grown in different locations or in different years.
+RGP also varies with geographic seed

+Silviculturist, USDA Forest Service, Southern Forest Experiment Station, Pineville, LA 71360.
+The author thanks John McGilvray for his design and construction of the hydroponic system described in this paper. source and family (Carlson 1985), and with seedling morphology (Brissette and Roberts 1984, Larsen and Boyer 1985, Carlson 1986).
+Because new root growth can be markedly affected by so many factors, it means that RGP testing is a reliable method of evaluating the effects of cultural practices, and for comparing seedling lots, or the same lot grown in different locations or in different years.
 This is important to the nursery manager because many of these factors--storage, for example--do not always result in apparent morphological differences.